awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-windows-ec2.md

 \(Optional\) Sets environment variables for the command\.
 This property overwrites, rather than appends, the existing environment\.

 `ignoreErrors`
-\(Optional\) A boolean value that determines if other commands should run if the command contained in the `command` key fails \(returns a nonzero value\)\.
+\(Optional\) A Boolean value that determines if other commands should run if the command contained in the `command` key fails \(returns a nonzero value\)\.
 Set this value to `true` if you want to continue running commands even if the command fails\.
 Set it to `false` if you want to stop running commands if the command fails\.
 The default value is `false`\.

 `test`
 \(Optional\) A command that must return the value `true` \(exit code 0\) in order for Elastic Beanstalk to process the command contained in the `command` key\.